 From 2007 through 2017 construction-technology firms have secured $10 billion in investment funding.
 Those start-ups are trying to mitigate some of the most pressing problems by developing tools and solutions for the construction phase in particular.
 According to McKinsey, use cases in during construction fall into “one of three clusters: on-site execution, digital collaboration, or back-office integration”, within which start-ups aim to enhance field productivity, safety monitoring, quality control, design and performance management and much more.

-Alongside other start-ups, Sensat are successfully making a name for themselves in the UK’s construction tech scene, developing solutions cross-cluster by creating highly detailed simulated realities, to learn how things work and to change the way we make decisions.
-They do this by creating digital replicas of real world construction sites, which are exact virtual copies of what is actually on site, then infusing real time spatial data-sets with a high degree of statistical accuracy from both open and proprietary sources.
+Alongside other start-ups, Sensat is successfully making a name for themselves in the UK’s construction tech scene, developing solutions cross-cluster by creating highly detailed simulated realities, to learn how things work and to change the way we make decisions.
+They do this by creating digital replicas of real-world construction sites, which are exact virtual copies of what is actually on site, then infusing real-time spatial data-sets with a high degree of statistical accuracy from both open and proprietary sources.

-Sensat’s digital twin platform Mapp allows companies such as infrastructure construction, to make more informed decisions, using a range of live and historical information about their construction site, and the environment their teams are operating in.
+Sensat’s common visualisation platform allows companies such as infrastructure construction, to make more informed decisions, using a range of live and historical information about their construction site, and the environment their teams are operating in.
 In doing so, time spent on non-optimal tasks can be reduced and major challenges in the industry can be tackled, making it easy for construction teams to share what happens, wherever it happens.

 Of course, improving productivity involves a variety of approaches, not just technology, but the adoption of technology can and will help to challenge and minimise the time spent on non-optimal tasks, improving the overall performance in the industry.